A pair polarimeter for multi-GeV $\gamma$-rays

 \section{Reconstruction algorithm for a multi-GeV photon polarimeter}

-A full simulation-reconstruction code has been written such as all experimental parameters could be tested.
-The list of parameter includes the cell geometry, the number of cells, the density of the Rohacell-like converter, the photon energy and its polarization.
+A full simulation-reconstruction code has been written so that all experimental parameters could be tested.
+The list of parameters includes the cell geometry, the number of cells, the density of the Rohacell-like converter, the photon energy and its polarization.
 Conversions are generated in the first layer of converter and Geant4~\cite{GEANT4} takes over the propagation of the electron/positron pair in the various materials.
-When crosssing the MAPS, the position of both particles in the middle of the silicon plane are stored in a tree.
+When crossing the MAPS, the position of both particles in the middle of the silicon plane are stored in a tree.
 Secondary particles stemming from the interaction of the lepton pair with the matter are ignored in the present study.\\

 If the distance between two particles is found larger than 73~$\mu$m, their positions are independently smeared by 4~$\mu$m.
 However the full simulation of the energy deposit in the MAPS layer for both particles is performed when they are closer than 73~$\mu$m.
 The resulting cluster pattern is then identified and the associated position distributions are saved as measurements to be used later in the Kalman filter.